jotech/gapseq/docs/tutorials/crossfeeding.md

               value.name = "Flux")
 dt.cf <- dt.cf[!is.na(Flux)] # rm NA entries (no exchange reaction in grid cell)

-# Sum exhanges for each species and metabolite over all 100 grid cells
+# Sum exchanges for each species and metabolite over all 100 grid cells
 dt.cf[, .(summed.Flux = sum(Flux)), by = c("species","Metabolite")]
 ```

 The output:

 ```
      species Metabolite summed.Flux
-1:    eure    Acetate   -418.7086
+1: E. recale    Acetate   -1630.224
-2:    bilo    Acetate    826.0749
+2: B. longum    Acetate    2879.571
-3:    eure   Butyrate    683.6783
+3: E. recale   Butyrate    2604.208
-4:    bilo   Butyrate      0.0000
+4: B. longum   Butyrate       0.000
-5:    bilo    Lactate    358.0108
+5: B. longum    Lactate    1243.223
 ```

 We can see, that *B. longum* (bilo) secretes acetate and lactate as main end product.
-Approximately 50 % of the acetate is consumed by *E. rectale* (eure). *B. longum* produces in addition lactate and *E. rectale* secretes butyrate.
+Approximately 57 % of the acetate is consumed by *E. rectale* (eure). *B. longum* produces in addition lactate and *E. rectale* secretes butyrate.